 Chris Rudyard - MNCS Accredited, NCS Registered, fully insured and qualified.

 My clients have been from many walks of life.
-I've worked with people dual-diagnosis, and some of the most traumatised people from the most awful events.
+I've worked with people with a 'dual-diagnosis', and seen people recover from their history.